Return from the Stars: Major themes

 Return from the Stars is one of Lem's several works focusing on utopia.
 Out of those, it is the least pessimistic about the consequences of technological progress and their effect on our sociocultural evolution.
 Even so, the depicted world is not perfect: in a pacified society, with no conflict, stress, and danger, Lem argues that humans will become unable to take any risks, to take initiative, commit themselves to any serious tasks, and even lose the ability for self-assertion and for feeling strong emotions.
 Return from the Stars asks whether some sociocultural advances, like peace, are worth the price we may pay for losing part of our nature.

 Lem predicts the disappearance of paper books from the society.
 Lem even describes a reading device very much like a tablet computer that the main character Hal Bregg gets familiar with when he tries to find paper books and newspapers.
 The novel also anticipates electronic paper and tablet computers with "Opton".

 Reception

 Lem himself judged the novel as unsuccessful, because the centrepiece idea of the plot, elimination of social evil, was treated in a simplistic way, although he did find the idea of betrization interesting.

 The theme would find much more thorough attention in Lem's 1982 novel Observation on the Spot.

 Adaptations

 Aleksander Ford wanted to direct the film based on the novel, but he wanted a large-budget film and failed to find investors.

-There is a 1989 Soviet TV play "Возвращение со звёзд" with Valery Solovyov as Hal Bregg.
+1989 it was filmed as a Soviet TV play, "Возвращение со звёзд", with Valery Solovyov as Hal Bregg.

 Saxophonist Mark Turner's album of the same name is a reference to the book.